 Boasting the likes of Zinedine Zidane, Alen Boksic, Didier Deschamps, Ciro Ferrara, Christian Vieri and Alessandro Del Piero, that season’s trophy had the Turin-based club’s name written all over it.

 With Ottmar Hitzfeld in charge, BVB had progressed significantly in the preceding years; winning the German domestic double in 1995 and 1996 and reaching the UEFA Cup final in 1993.

 And by the time the 1996/1997 season rolled along, Dortmund had a squad of some pretty classy players.

 Andreas Moller was at the peak of his powers in 1997, Karl-Heinz Riedle and Stephane Chapuisat were a useful forward duo and Lars Ricken was one of Germany’s brightest young talents.

-Paul Lambert – signed by Hitzfeld on the back of his performance against Dortmund in the UEFA Cup for Motherwell the previous year – was the club’s midfield enforcer.
+And among Dortmund’s trove of gifted players was one man credited with doing the dirty work; Paul Lambert – signed by Hitzfeld on the back of his performance against Dortmund in the UEFA Cup for Motherwell the previous year – was the club’s midfield enforcer.